nelknet/stack-proxy/README.md

 - `src/StackProxy.Adapter` — F# control plane that:
   - reads configuration from environment variables (`STACK_PROXY_*`),
-  - watches Docker for containers attached to the shared `proxy` network,
+- watches Docker for containers attached to the shared `stack-proxy` network,
   - infers hostnames/ports from labels or exposed ports,
   - renders HAProxy config and writes it atomically.
 - `tests/StackProxy.Adapter.Tests` — unit tests for metadata inference, rendering, config writing, and reconciliation.